Despite what you may think, turkeys do move a lot. In fact, they can move upwards of a 1 to 3 miles per day in certain situations.

 How Miles Can a Turkey Fly?

-It is rare for a turkey to fly vary far.
+It is rare for a male or female turkey to fly very far.
 Even though they can fly fast (upwards of 50 miles per hour) turkeys are so large that it requires a lot of energy for them to fly.
 So, they get tired quite fast.

 How Big is a Wild Turkeys Home Range?